LemonFountainPerson/The-Lemon-Engine/Documentation.md

 };
 ```

 The last thing of note is the RenderMode of the sprite.
-Currently in the engine there are 3 supported render modes, although 2 more will be added soon.
+Currently in the engine there are 4 supported render modes, although 2 additional modes are planned for the future.
 The rendermode, clearly enough, changes how the image is rendered to the screen relative to the object, player, etc. By default, objects will use whatever sprite it's currently using to decide the render mode, although you have the option of overriding this with the objectRenderMode integer within the object struct, by setting it to a value higher than -1.
 This has the effect of forcing every sprite rendered for that specific object to be rendered using that mode.

 Every image can be rendered in any mode, they are not restrictive.

 Mode 0 is Tilemode, and is the most common.
 This mode will render the image at a 1:1 scale to be the exact size of the object's bounding box.
 If it is smaller than the object, it will tile across it.
 The tiling is based of the object's bottom-left pixel and so changing the size will not alter the position of the texture on the object relative to that corner.
+This mode handles transparent pixels.

 Mode 1 is Scalemode, and this mode draws the sprite once, but stretches/shrinks it to fit the object's bounding box perfectly.
 This mode is more hardware intensive than Tilemode, and although I have optimised it over time, the engine will struggle to maintain 60 fps with 3+ instances of a scaled object covering the screen.
 In it's current state, it's easier on the game to use another render mode wherever possible.
+This mode handles transparent pixels.

 Mode 2-3 are for X tiling and Y scaling, or Y Tiling and X scaling respectively.
 These act identically to modes 0 and 1 on their respective axis.
 (Yet to be implemented)

 Mode 4 is straight rendering.
 This mode will simply draw the image as it is in the png file, 1:1 with no tiling.
 This method will render the whole image regardless of the Object's size or dimensions.
 It is not centered, so it is drawn from the bottom-left corner of the object.
-(This will change in a future update to center it by default, or control its offset, or both)
+(This will change in a future update to center it by default, or control its offset, or both).
 Mode 4 internally uses the same functions as Mode 0, so performatively, they are the same.

+Mode 5 is fast TileMode rendering.
+This renders sprites in lines and has tiling, however due to the nature of its rendering it cannot handle transparent pixels.
+Normally TileMode is fast enough on its own for mode 5 to be unnecessary, however for objects that are known to not require transparency this is preferred as it does improve performance overall.